|Year of offer||2019|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

-The capacity to generate ideas is both a fundamental characteristic of human beings and the source of humankind's cultural and economic advancement.
-This subject is concerned with the law's response to the issues of when, how and by whom ideas can be owned.
-In particular, it explores the rationale for and operation of intellectual property regimes - copyright, patent and trade mark laws - as they apply to the creative arts, the sciences and the business world.
+The capacity to create and innovate is both a fundamental characteristic of human beings and the source of humankind's cultural and economic advancement.
+Being products of the human intellect (i.e. “intellectual property”), creations and innovations, and signifiers of reputation, are intangibles – which makes the transmission of them easy, and the prevention of their use by others hard.
+This subject is concerned with the law's response to the issues of whether, when, how and by whom creations, innovations and signifiers of reputation can be protected against unauthorised use.
+In particular, it explores the rationales for, and the operation of, the main intellectual property protection regimes – copyright, patent and trade mark laws – as they apply to the creative arts, the sciences and the business world.

 The principal topics covered are:

 - Why protect creation, innovation and signifiers of reputation?

 - What rights are provided to the creators of literature, art, music and film?

 - How may innovators protect their inventions?

 - When can a brand owner prevent a competitor from making a similar-named or similar- looking product?